 Skip to main content

-Codebase scans are in beta.
+Codebase scans are in beta and are available by request.

 Issues that codebase scans find

-Codebase scans focus on high-impact issues:
+Codebase scans focus on high impact issues:

 • Data integrity risks: race conditions that corrupt state, missing validations, unsafe database operations